jamiebird119/game_space/README.md

 Authentication flows are triggered when required (use the regulatory test card numbers and PaymentMethods.)
 No authentication (default U.S. card): 4242 4242 4242 4242.
 Authentication required: 4000 0027 6000 3184.
-The PaymentIntent is created with an idempotency key to avoid erroneously creating duplicate PaymentIntents for the same purchase.
+The PaymentIntent is created with an id empotency key to avoid erroneously creating duplicate PaymentIntents for the same purchase.
 Errors are caught and displayed properly in the UI.